Sam Yorty: Mayoralty

 Yorty, left, and newspaper publisher Chester L. Washington debate charges of police brutality during a panel discussion in Los Angeles on August 22, 1965.

 In 1960, Yorty endorsed fellow Californian Richard Nixon over Massachusetts Senator and fellow Democrat John F. Kennedy for president.
 This angered many in the Democratic Party.

 Although municipal elections in California are non-partisan, the resources of the party were directed against him when he ran for mayor of Los Angeles the following year against incumbent Republican Norris Poulson.
 The bitter campaign was marked by Poulson's claim that Yorty was backed by members of organized crime, a comment that caused Yorty to sue Poulson for $3.3 million.

-Yorty prevailed, however, running as a populist.
+Yorty narrowly prevailed, however, running as a populist.
 He railed against "a little ruling clique" of "downtown interests" and promised to revise the city charter, which had become unwieldy with the city's growth from a quiet West Coast town to the third largest metropolis in the country.
 He was a strong advocate of expanding the freeway network.
 Perhaps his most popular promise was to end residents' sorting of wet and dry garbage; dry garbage was typically burned in backyard incinerators which contributed to the city's notorious smog.
 There had been two independent collections: wet garbage (including food waste), and bottles and cans; dry combustible trash was burned in incinerators until Los Angeles County ordered an end to backyard trash burning in 1957, when Poulson was still mayor.
 After that, there were three collections: wet garbage, bottles and cans, and dry garbage.

 He made good on his waste management and highway promises, and oversaw the emergence of Los Angeles as a major city.
 He was a backer of the Los Angeles Music Center, business districts such as Little Tokyo, and of the Los Angeles Zoo.
 He also made frequent appearances on The Tonight Show Starring Johnny Carson, which boosted his popularity.
 At the same time, he was a passionate anti-Communist, a critic of the Civil Rights Movement, and an outspoken opponent of desegregation busing and feminism.